 15 Best Running Trails In Las Vegas You Can Visit Today

-From desert landscapes to lush greenery, Las Vegas has many running trails where you can go for your daily run.
+From desert landscapes to lush greenery, Las Vegas has many running spots where you can go for your daily run.

-In this article, we have 15 best running trails in the area, so you can get your sweat on and enjoy the scenery at the same time.
+In this article, we have the 15 best running trails in Las Vegas and its surroundings, so you can get your sweat on and enjoy the scenery at the same time.

 Which are those?
 Keep reading below to find out!